 Native American Tribal Consultation.
-EO 13175, Consultation and Coordination with Indian Tribal Governments, directs federal agencies to coordinate and consult with Native American tribal governments whose interests might be directly and substantially affected by activities on federally administered lands.
+Executive Order (EO) 13175, Consultation and Coordination with Indian Tribal Governments, directs federal agencies to coordinate and consult with Native American tribal governments whose interests might be directly and substantially affected by activities on federally administered lands.
 To comply with legal mandates, federally recognized tribes that are affiliated historically with the region in which the installations being considered are located are invited to consult on proposed undertakings that have a potential to affect properties of cultural, historical, or religious significance to the tribes.
 Effective consultation requires identification of tribes based on ethnographic and historical data, and not simply a tribe's current proximity to a project area.
 The goal of the tribal consultation process is not to simply consult on a particular undertaking, but rather to build constructive relationships with appropriate Native American tribes.
 Consultation should lead to constructive dialogues in which the Native American tribes are active participants in the planning process.
 Tribal groups identified as having occupied the Holloman AFB vicinity and having an interest with activities that occur at the base are the Mescalero Apache and Fort Sill Apache.
 Tribal groups identified as having occupied the JBSA-Lackland (Kelly Field) vicinity and having an interest with activities that occur at the installation include the Mescalero Apache, the Wichita and Affiliated Tribes, the Tonkawa, and the Comanche Nation.
+Native American tribal government coordination materials for this EA are included in Appendix A.

 Public Involvement.
 A Notice of Availability (NOA) for the Draft EA and Draft Finding of No Significant Impact (FONSI) was published in the Las Cruces Sun News and San Antonio Express News on April 9, 2017.
 The NOA briefly described the Proposed Action, solicited public comments on the Draft EA, provided the dates of the 30-day public comment period, and announced that a copy of the EA is available for review at public libraries.
-Copies of the Draft EA and Draft FONSI were made available to individuals and agencies listed in Chapter 8.0 of this EA, as well as at public libraries, for a 30-day review and comment period (April 10 to May 9).
+Copies of the Draft EA and Draft FONSI were made available to individuals and agencies listed in Chapter 8.0 of this EA, posted on an Air Force website, as well as at public libraries, for a 30-day review and comment period (April 10 to May 9).
+Comments received simply stated facts or opinions and did not require a response or revision to the EA.